16 Sights in Trois-Rivières, Canada (with Map and Images)

 Sightseeing Tours in Trois-Rivières1.
 Maison Rocheleau

-La Maison Rocheleau, also known as the Jesuit Manor, is a house located at 555 Notre-Dame Street East in the Cap-de-la-Madeleine sector of Trois-Rivières, Quebec, Canada.
-This house was built in 1742 by François Rocheleau (1697-1756) on the land of the Jesuit Society of Jesus, then lord of Cap-de-la-Madeleine.
-According to the agreement, he was to reserve a room for them when they passed through their seigneury.
-The Rocheleaus remained the owners of this house until the mid-nineteenth century.
-Following the development of the Notre-Dame-du-Cap sanctuary after 1870, it was transformed into a rooming house.
-It was listed as a heritage building in 2000 by the city of Cap-de-la-Madeleine.
+Maison Rocheleau, also known as the Jesuit manor, is a house located at 555, rue Notre-Dame is in the Cap-de-la-Madeleine sector in Trois-Rivières in Quebec (Canada).
+This house was built in 1742 by François Rocheleau (1697-1756) on the lands of the company of Jesusjésuites, then lord of Cap-de-la-Madeleine.
+According to the agreement, he had to reserve a room for them during their passage on their lordship.
+The Rocheleau remained the owner of this house until the middle of the 19th century.
+Following the development of the Notre-Dame-du-Cap sanctuary after 1870, it was transformed into a chamber house [what?].
+It was cited as a heritage building in 2000 by the city of Cap-de-la-Madeleine.
 It was renovated in the early 2010s and opened in 2014 as a museum dedicated to local history.

 2. Mausolée des Évêques-de-Trois-Rivières